DSAutomations/Sodoku-Solver/README.md

 This program consists of three classes:

-    Tile:   models an indivial square of the Sodoku board aware of its own row/column position and value
+    Tile:   models an indivial square of the Sudoku board aware of its own row/column position and value

     Board:  a collection of 81 tile objects in a list